cysouw/diathesis/text/c02_structure.md

 c.
 Er erfreut mich damit, dass er mich besucht.
 :::

 Slightly more widespread, a ~~novative with extreme demotion [Ø › SBJ › ADJ]~~ is a novative diathesis that almost completely removes the erstwhile subject.
 This is attested in an interesting group of constructions using light verbs like *finden* with a participle and a transitive main verb like *aufheben* 'to preserve' [@next], see [@sec:participle-finden-transitive-opiniative].
-With this diathesis, there is a new opiniator introduced, just like with the opiniative above (see [@par:opiniative]).
+With this diathesis, there is a new opinionator introduced, just like with the opiniative above (see [@par:opiniative]).
 However, the erstwhile nominative subject is now demoted to an optional prepositional phrase.

 ::: ex
 ~~Novative with extreme demotion [Ø › SBJ › ADJ]~~